nikkijuk/lifegoals/README.md

 ```

 Note: At start generation didn't work for me.
 I needed to add some annotation and not rely
-on automatic rules (build.yaml) only and then it start to work.
+on automatic rules (build.yaml) only and then it started to work.

 #### add auto generator for injections (option)